• This page, Family Resolutions Specialty Court: Frequently asked questions for attorneys, is offered by

 Can my clients participate if they do not have children?

-Currently, FRSC accepts only families with children.
+Currently, FRSC accepts only families with children under 18.
 The program may be able to open for people who do not have children at some later time.

 How do parents get into FRSC?

-Parents may enter FRSC at the very beginning of their case or can transfer into FRSC if they already have a case opened in the traditional model.
-In either situation, counsel who have been hired by a parent interested in FRSC should notify Probation or Registry staff of the parent’s interest.
-Staff will refer the parents to the JCM for an initial FRSC intake.
+Parents may enter FRSC at the very beginning of their case or they can transfer into FRSC if they already have a case opened in the traditional system.
+In either situation, attorneys and parents may contact the FRSC Legal Coordinator who can provide information about the court and intake process.

 If the parents have a pending complaint and opt in to FRSC, what happens to the original complaint and docket number?

-The Court will open a new FRSC docket number.
-There will be a designation in the Court system that the case has been transferred to FRSC.
-The parents will be directed to file jointly the appropriate FRSC pleading (e.g., FRSC Petition for Divorce; FRSC Petition for Custody-Support-Parenting Time).
-Court staff will then initiate a new docket number for the FRSC case.
+The Court will open a new FRSC matter as a subsequent action with the same docket number.
+There will be a designation in the Court system that the original case is inactive and transferred to FRSC.
+The parents will file the appropriate FRSC joint pleading (for example, FRSC Joint Petition for Divorce, FRSC Joint Petition for Custody-Support-Parenting Time).
 If the parents have already paid the fee for the traditional pleading, another fee will not be required.
 If parents have not initiated a traditional pleading prior to the FRSC pleading, and therefore have not paid a filing fee, the Court will assess one at the time of filing the FRSC pleading.

 Does Supplemental Probate and Family Court Rule 411—automatic restraining order—apply to the FRSC process?